blazec/BarHopper/README.md

 # BarHopper

-In order to run the code, you must have a server key to access the Google Places API.
+In order to run the app, you must have a server key obtained from Google Play Services to access the Google Places API.
 Read the comments in MainActivity.